 In my shop, travishers are an intermediate tool in the seat carving process between initial shaping with an inshave and fine-tuning the surface with a card scraper.
-Travishers remove the gross irregularities, and they do it in a hurry.
+Travishers remove the gross irregularities and they do it in a hurry.
 They are the jack plane of seat carving.
-That said, the body mechanics involved in using a travisher are somewhat counter-intuitive and can take some getting used to.

 Sharpening most tools is the same basic process.
 You sharpen the bevel with a coarse enough stone to be expedient.
 Work up through the grits to polish the surface and make a longer lasting edge.
 Then remove any burr you’ve created by working the burr back and forth with your finest stone until it breaks off, leaving a crisp edge.
 There are many ways to do this, most of which work.
 Here are some thoughts:

-A safer method would be to screw the blade — bevel up — to a wooden form, and use some kind of slip (diamond, Japanese waterstone…).
-An old Japanese bench stone, the face rounded with a rasp, gives plenty of room for the hands if you plan on a lot of sharpening.
-The bevel can then be polished on a felt or leather wheel.
+The bevel can – but does not have to be – polished on a felt or leather wheel.
 Skew the blade on the wheel to give maximum surface contact.
 Start with the heel of the bevel in contact with the wheel to give yourself a frame of reference.
-Then move the blade across the wheel towards the edge until you see a very slight feathering of the polishing compound curling up off the edge.
+Then roll the blade towards the edge until you see a very slight feathering of the polishing compound curling up off the edge.
 This indicates that you are right on the edge.
-A heavy curl indicates you have tipped the blade too far, changing the shape of the bevel and blunting the edge.
+A heavy curl indicates you have tipped the blade too far, potentially changing the shape of the bevel and blunting the edge.

 The Back: The back of the blade must be kept flat.
-If the back is rounded over or made convex, however slightly, the tool will not cut.
-Only sharpening stones should come in contact with the back — no strops and definitely no buffing wheels.
-The back comes flattened and polished, so unless you run the tool into a nail, your finest grit stone should be enough to remove the burr after sharpening from the bevel.
+If the back is rounded over or made convex, however slightly, the tool will be hard to control.
+If the back is rounded over a lot, the tool won’t cut at all.
+Therefore, only sharpening stones should come in contact with the back — no strops and definitely no buffing wheels.
+The back comes flattened and polished, so unless you run the tool into a nail, your finest grit stone should be enough to remove the burr after sharpening the bevel.